-With the holidays quickly approaching and the anxiousness of party planning in full swing, we’ve tapped several of our entertaining experts to help you put together your best holiday party.
-Whether its your first time or you’ve hosted many times before, these experts have some amazing tips for your best event yet!
+With the holidays quickly approaching and the anxiousness of party planning in full swing, we’ve tapped several of our entertaining experts to help you put together your perfect holiday party.
+Whether it’s your first time or you’ve hosted many times before, these experts have some amazing tips for your best event yet!

-Jessica Latham, Vanity Fair’s former director of special events and investor Amy Griffith are the founders of Social Studies.
-Launched as the Rent the Runway for elevated events, Social Studies helps people throw stunning gatherings without having to hire an expensive party planner or create unnecessary waste.
-These amazing founders share their thoughts on everything from best tips for tabletop decor to the five things every party should have.
+Jessica Latham, Vanity Fair’s former director of special events, and investor Amy Griffith are the founders of Social Studies.
+Launched as the Rent the Runway for elevated events, Social Studies helps people throw stunning gatherings without having to hire an expensive party planner.
+These amazing founders share their thoughts on everything from the best tips for tabletop decor to the five things every perfect holiday party should have.
 Tastemaker and author of California Cooking and Southern Style, Frances Schultz, also contributes her expertise, with tips you and your family and friends will love!

 When it comes to hosting, what are some of the essentials?

 “Have “a thing”, as in something that is a center both of gravity and levity for your gathering.
 Can be low-key and subtle or big and bold, but it’s good to gather around an occasion or theme and to proceed accordingly.
 Whether it’s an invitation to dress a certain way, bring a poem to read, proffer a question for discussion, or have a game to play.
 It doesn’t have to consume the evening.
 But it does spark conversation and connection among your guests that might not happen otherwise.
 The result is that you’ve not only shared a meal, but you’ve also fed your spirit as well.” – Frances